The Ministry of Justice has launched a scheme to refund those who may have overpaid when applying to register powers of attorney.

 Is there a limit on when a claim can be made?

 The power of attorney must have been made in England or Wales and the deadline for making a claim is 31 January 2021.

 How much of a refund will I get?

 How much of a refund you get depends on when you paid the fees.
 The table below illustrates the time periods and the refund amount for each power of attorney.

 |April 2014 to March 2015||£37.00|

 |April 2016 to March 2017||£45.00|

-Andrew Guilfoyle is a Trainee Solicitor in our Wills & Tax Team.
-He says, “You will also be entitled to 0.5% interest.
+Julie Frampton is an Executive in our Wills & Tax Team.
+She says, “You will also be entitled to 0.5% interest.
 If you paid a reduced fee (‘remission’), you will get half the refund.
 You can still claim a refund even if you do not know when you paid the fees.
 The refund however, must be paid to the donor.”

 How do I make a claim?